AT-Publishing/website/_posts/2019-01-08-localeth-interview.md

 **People often underestimate how much a small team can achieve, even without overwhelming funding.
 But still, you launched in October 2017 right into the peak of the cryptocurrency bubble.
 How did you handle the first months after launch?**

 There was a lot that couldn't be predicted.
-The market was a roller coaster as usual, and LocalEthereum's volume generally follows the overall market.
+The market was a roller coaster as usual, and LocalCryptos's volume generally follows the overall market.

 In the early months of 2018, we had a huge influx of signups from a mainstream audience.
 Our platform had only just launched then, and we weren't ready for the overwhelming demand.

 We spent hours each day brainstorming ways to simplify the user interface, and to rephrase our user guides so that laymen would understand them.

-At the time, LocalEthereum was only two people.
+At the time, LocalCryptos was only two people.

 Customer support itself became just too much to handle.
 At the height of the 2018 boom, I would routinely wake up to one-hundred-plus new support tickets.